The Synthetic Hilbert Additive Group Scheme: The Spherical Hilbert Group Scheme

 \subsection{Duality with the formal multiplicative group}

 One can note that the spherical lift of $\Int(\bZ)$ is a smooth coalgebra in the sense of~\cite{elliptic2}*{Definition 1.2.4}.
 Hence, it determines a formal hyperplane which supports a formal group structure.
-We will want identify this formal group with $\widehat{\bG_m}$.
-For this, we will need to following.
+We want identify this formal group with $\widehat{\bG_m}$.
+For this, we will need the following.

 \begin{proposition} The Cartier dual of $\widehat{\bG_m}$ over $\Spec(\bZ)$ lifts uniquely to $\Spec(\bS)$.
 That is, if $H$ is any bicommutative bialgebra such that